NVIDIA/modulus/docs/tutorials/profiling.rst

 ^^^^^^^^^^^^^^^^^^^^^^

 A great place to start when running profiles of AI code is the python level profilers.
 They are quick, easy, and generally low overhead.
-Modulus has support to enable `line_profiler` built in - all you might need is to run `pip install line_profiler` to ensure you've installed the base package too.
+PhysicsNeMo has support to enable `line_profiler` built in - all you might need is to run `pip install line_profiler` to ensure you've installed the base package too.